kekse1/v3/docs/modules/README.md

 ### 'scripts/**markdown.sh**'
-Just to synchronize the '**js**/' and '**json**/' modules with the 'docs/modules/' directory, which contains one '.md' for every module..
+Just to synchronize the '**js**/' and '**json**/' modules with the 'docs/modules/' directory, which contains one '.md' for every module.. and btw, it'll be logged to 'stdout', so you'll know which modules need to be integrated into this overview/index (docs/modules.md). ;)~

-And btw, it's logged to 'stdout', so you'll know which modules need to be integrated into this overview/index (docs/modules.md). ;)~
+BUT it's still TODO; AND even more important: I'm going to use 'JSDoc', so this will be obsolete.. xD~

 ## '**status**/'
 The files in here are periodically handled by the 'js/dynamic{,.module}.js'.
 As follows..